YusufBolden/Assessment-Survey/README.md

 ### Plotting data with Seaborn
 Seaborn is a Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
 (Instructions and technical details on how to use [Seaborn](https://seaborn.pydata.org/introduction.html))
 ```
-Example of how to plot and inspect for any correlation to age, personal income and incarceration:
+Example of how to plot and inspect for any correlation to age, personal income and incarceration (250 sample users):

 import seaborn as sns
 %matplotlib inline